Dakshi18/storage-system-api-services/readme.md

-This project is about maintining all functionalities of a storage system either on cloud or offline
+This project is all about maintaining all functionalities of a storage system either on cloud or offline